masonschafercodes/togetherpray-backend/README.md

-# This is the backend api that connects to my database for my TogetherApp
+# This is the backend api that connects to my database for my TogetherPray
 ### Created By: Mason Schafer

 ---